karlarochaes/credit-score-relative-risk/README.md

 ![image](https://github.com/karlarochaes/credit-score-relative-risk/assets/88100992/0b7e9ad5-94b3-4f55-86bc-ec28a628b7ee)

-With a cutoff point of 5 (any user with a score equal to or higher than 5 is classified as bad payer) corresponds to this confusion matrix.
+A cutoff point of 5 (any user with a score equal to or higher than 5 is classified as bad payer) resulted in the following confusion matrix:

 ### Logistic Regression Model